Introduction: The Evolution of Online Learning Collaboration

 - Adjust your study routine to maximize your learning outcomes

-- Leverage data insights to inform your study strategies and habits
+- use data insights to inform your study strategies and habits

 Incorporating Collaborative Study Platforms into Your Academic Workflow